cvilsmeier/bmatch/README.md

 The operator precedence is the same as in C (the programming language):

-    - group <-- highest precedence
+    - NOT   <-- highest precedence
-    - NOT
     - AND
     - OR    <-- lowest precedence

+The precedence can be changed by using parentheses.

 ## Usage